Provable Acceleration of Heavy Ball beyond Quadratics for a Class of Polyak-\L{}ojasiewicz Functions when the Non-Convexity is Averaged-Out: Acknowledgment

 \section{Acknowledgment}

 The authors thank the anonymous reviewers for their constructive feedback.
-The authors also thank Molei Tao for discussions and thank Sinho Chewi for valuable comments.
+The authors also thank Molei Tao and Sinho Chewi for discussions.
 B. Hu was supported by the National Science Foundation (NSF) award CAREER-2048168.